public abstract class AbstractSequentialList<E> extends AbstractList<E>

 backed by a "sequential access" data store (such as a linked list).
 For

-random access data (such as an array), AbstractList
+random access data (such as an array), AbstractList should be used

 in preference to this class.

-This class is the opposite of the AbstractList
+This class is the opposite of the AbstractList class in the sense

-that it implements the "random access" methods (get(int index)
+that it implements the "random access" methods (get(int index),

-set(int index, E element)
+set(int index, E element), add(int index, E element) and

-) on top of the list's list iterator, instead of
+remove(int index)) on top of the list's list iterator, instead of

 the other way around.